Rishiraj8/Leetcode_data_Scrapper/README.md

-Here's a `README.md` file tailored for your script, explaining its purpose, usage, and contributions:

----

 # LeetCode Data Scraping Tool for Student Performance Monitoring

 ## Overview
 This Python script is designed to collect LeetCode performance data for students in a structured manner.
 It retrieves statistics like problem-solving counts, contest participation, and ratings using the LeetCode GraphQL API.
 The scraped data is compiled into an Excel sheet, making it easy for institutions to monitor and evaluate students' coding progress and engagement.

+## Note
+The python script is adviced to use in <b>google colab</b> which make very easier to plug and run script (ease of uploading file) since many of the faculty or user who need to monitor with the the leetcode id's doesn't need to care about the installation of python modules

 ## Purpose
-Developed as a contribution to **[Your Institution Name]**, this tool helps faculty and administrators:
+Developed as a contribution to **Sri Eshwar College Of Engineering**, this tool helps faculty and administrators:
 1. Monitor students' coding proficiency.
 2. Track problem-solving progress across Easy, Medium, and Hard difficulties.
 3. Evaluate contest participation and ratings.